8base Product Update | Year End 2022

 The best example of a successful in-house hackathon was conducted by a company named Odeo.
 You've probably never heard about it because it was a failing company.

-Their big plan to save themselves from bankruptcy?
-An in-house hackathon!
 The result of this hackathon?
-A simple micro-blogging app you might have heard about: Twitter :)
+A simple micro-blogging app you might have heard about called Twitter :)

 We're excited about helping you achieve amazing results.